wolfgangfist/gema/README.md

 You will need a CUDA gpu with at least 12gb of vram depending on your dataset size and training params.
 You can monitor the training metrics via the dynamic png created in /finetuned_model/ folder.
 This contains various graphs to help you track the training progress.
 If you want to try a checkpoint you can use the loadandmergecheckpoint.py (make sure to set the same R and Alpha values as you used in the training)

 ## Realtime chat demo
 To use the realtime demo run the setup.py to download the required models, and then run main.py.
-This will open up a setup page at http://localhost:8000 in which you can set the paths for your chosen LLM and setup the CSM paths and reference audio as well as select your heaset and mic.
+This will open up a setup page at http://localhost:8000 in which you can set the paths for your chosen LLM and setup the CSM paths and reference audio as well as select your headset and mic.
 When loaded you will be able to chat in realtime with the AI just like the CSM demo.
 Our demo includes a dynamic RAG system so the AI can remember previous conversations.
 The demo by default uses whisper-large-v3-turbo for tts and includes Automatic Voice Detection using Silero VAD.

 ## Usage